tenzir/tenzir/web/docs/tql2/language/statements.md

 ## `if`

 The `if` statement is a primitive designed to route data based on a predicate.
 Its typical usage follows the syntax `if <expression> { ... } else { ... }`, where two subpipelines are specified within the braces.
 When its expression evaluates to `true`, the first pipeline processes the event.
-Conversely, when it evaluates to `false`, the event is routed through the second one.
+Conversely, when it evaluates to `false`, it is routed through the second one.

 After the `if` statement the event flow from both pipelines is joined together.
 The `else` clause can be omitted, resulting in the syntax `if <expression> { ... }`, which has the same behavior as `if <expression> { ... } else {}`.
 Additionally, the `else` keyword can be followed by another `if` statement, allowing for chained `if` statements.
 This chaining can be repeated, enabling complex conditional logic to be implemented.